CaddyBuilds/caddy-cloudflare/README.md

-# Caddy Cloudflare
+# Caddy Cloudflare Tailscale

-> A fully integrated Caddy Docker image featuring Cloudflare DNS-01 ACME validation
+> A fully integrated Caddy Docker image featuring Cloudflare DNS-01 ACME validation and Tailscale for private network access.

-Deploy a hassle-free Caddy server with built-in support for Cloudflare DNS-01 ACME challenges.
+Deploy a Caddy server with built-in support for Cloudflare DNS-01 ACME challenges and Tailscale for accessing your private network.
 Streamline your SSL certificate management and ensure your server stays secure without manual updates, making it an effortless and reliable solution.

 ## Table of Contents